 - Wash and dry the lemon, set aside.

 - While pasta is cooking, slice the stick of butter into quarters and melt in a large pan on medium heat.

 - Sauté the onions in the butter until they're translucent and starting to brown (approx. 2-3 min).

 - Zest the whole lemon over the sautéed onions, then slice the lemon in half, and squeeze the lemon juice into the pan as well.

 - While continuously stirring the onions, slowly add the cream to the pan and bring to a boil.
 Once it starts to boil, turn off the stove and remove the pan from the heat.

 - Drain the pasta and add to a large serving dish.
-Spoon the lemon cream over the pasta, add salt and pepper to taste, and garnish with fresh parsley.
+Spoon the lemon cream over the pasta, add salt to taste, and garnish with fresh parsley and fresh ground black pepper.
 Serves 6-8.